jkh-code/ocre-database-analysis/notes/database_setup.md

     - Redesigning scrape script so that it can be run multiple times from this failure point.
 - Another issue with scraping URI HTML: scraping may take over 11 hours when the full database is scraped.
     - I may want to limit to coins with found objects.
+    - About 11 hours when full database is scraped
+    - About 7-8 hours when only coins with `num_objects_found > 0`.